Salmankhan336/LAB2/worksheet.md

-c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+c) Fix the program by editing the `area.c` source code so that the program produces correct results in the program area.c the area of tringle is incorrect so we put the correct formula which gives the correct result